 An accountant by training, JP counts the money, checks the money, double-checks the money, accounts for the money & then pays out the money.
 Yup, he’s a control freak.
 JP provides major support to our Travel Consultants to make sure they have maximum time available to talk to you about your surf adventure.
 A relatively recent addition to the team, JP had big shoes to fill when he started and he has thrived on the challenge.
 In his early days, we kept his ego in check by asking for all calculations to be re-done to the fourth decimal place.
 A keen surfer & diver, JP can occasionally be cajoled into taking some of us in his boat to Old Woman Island – but only if the left is working.

-Having undertaken a significant number of surf trips with several agencies and operators over the years, John liked the World Surfaris product so much that he bought half of the company!
+Having undertaken a significant number of surf trips with several agencies and operators over the years, John liked the World Surfaris product so much that he bought half of the company in early 2014.
+A few years later, he moved to 100% ownership.
 Clearly the “elder statesman” of the team (as any World Surfaris group photo will show), John may occasionally appear to experience mild bouts of dementia in his office life, but still froths like a grommet on surf trips when he gets to revel in uncrowded waves.
 Arguably the weirdest-looking kid in the surf with his helmet, gloves and booties (regardless of conditions), John has been around so long he actually knows things without googling them.

 Our long standing clients will know that Scardy started & ran our Kirra office for many years.
 A temporary loss of sanity in late 2013 had him think that a fly in/fly out remote job in the resources sector would be more interesting than being part of the World Surfaris family.
 WTF!
 We think it was a similar loss of sanity that saw him paddle into THAT wave at Cloudbreak that snagged him Runner Up in the Billabong XXL 2011 “Ride of the Year”.
 With an absolutely encyclopaedic knowledge of surf breaks from first hand experience, Scardy has worked as a surf guide in more places than most people have travelled to.
 We are delighted that Scardy has finally seen the light & returned to World Surfaris - this time in the Mooloolaba Head Office.
 Welcome back Scardy!